 Representing Auto Accident Victims Across South Carolina

-If you are considering speaking with a lawyer, make sure it is someone who has handled cases like yours in the past; someone with a strong track record.
+If you are considering speaking with an injury lawyer, make sure it is someone who has handled cases like yours in the past; someone with a strong track record.
 While every auto accident case has its own unique facts, having experience with everything from going up against trucking companies, taking on bars for overserving patrons, helping pedestrians who get hit while lawfully crossing the street, or overcoming the bias that motorcycle riders face, can be very beneficial.

 You should also consider a car accident attorney who has helped people not only in Columbia, but throughout South Carolina.
 My law firm is selective when it comes to taking on new clients because we want everyone we represent to receive the care and individual attention their case mandates.
 In addition to car accidents caused by negligence alone, we also review and accept: